sijingzhangzsj0604/docs/docs/cloud/guides/security/acl.md

 :::

-Besides, we'll create an API inside the `acl-app` Service.
+Besides, we'll create a route inside the `acl-app` Service.

-1. The API name is `json`.
+1. The route name is `json`.
 2. The path is `/json` (exact match).
 3. Accepted HTTP method is `GET`.

 :::tip

-If you don't know how to configure a Service and API, please refer to the [Getting Started](../../getting-started) guides first
+If you don't know how to configure a service and route, please refer to the [Getting Started](../../getting-started) guides first

 :::